zilliztech/milvus-backup/README.md

 ## Load
 Load backup by name, will recreate the collections in the cluster and recover the data through bulkload.
 For more details about Bulkload, please see:

-As backup data is arranged in collection/partition/segment three-level hierarchy.
-Bulkloads will be done by partition one after another.
-Currently we don;t support concurrent load.
+Bulkloads will be done by partition.
+Currently we don't support concurrent load.

 # Development